 Once the University had password management in place, Perley turned his attention towards provisioning.
 Due to the short deployment cycle that this SaaS solution offers, they had the provisioning process completely automated in three short months.
 “This was a huge win for the University,” Perley said.
 When IdentityNow aggregates the data in their student information system, Banner, and sees a new account in the correct identity profile, it creates an Active Directory and email account.
 It then sends an email to the user’s personal email address welcoming them to the university and inviting them to log-in to IdentityNow to change their password and set up their password challenge questions.
 Norwich University was manually running these reports every morning prior to IdentityNow and would only run once per day.
 Now they can scan for new account requests multiple times a day, unassisted.
 “Implementing this piece of IdentityNow fixed 90% of our provisioning issues and saved two full days per month in administrative time creating accounts.
 Our customer satisfaction and usability rates have increased dramatically,” Perley said.

-Norwich University has seen incredible ROI from leveraging IdentityNow, and are now working to complete their identity governance implementation with access requests and certifications.
+Norwich University has seen incredible ROI from leveraging IdentityNow, that’s cloud-native architecture runs on Amazon Web Services (AWS) and leverages the platform’s security, availability and elasticity.
+Perley’s team is continuing to evolve their identity governance implementation with access requests and certifications.
 This will allow them to review the rights users have and put the ownership on the department to approve or revoke access on a routine basis.
 “With SailPoint, our IT team is empowered to focus on tackling broader IT strategies and delivering on actionable goals.
 SailPoint IdentityNow is a critical security solution for us.”

 Perley shared his reflections on why Norwich University decided to go with a SaaS model for their identity governance program: